 - Locating a broker - While you can do this alone, you’re going to want some big guns behind you and your budding brand.
 A broker will help you learn the ropes and provide you with some leads to work (obviously, offrs.com is both the fast and long-term solution when it comes to leads).

-- Brand-building - Okay, so this one is a fun task for many real estate entrepreneurs out there--your brand.
+- Brand-building - Okay, so this one is a fun task for many RE entrepreneurs out there--your brand.
 What’s your angle?
-This is your moment to shine, but make sure that your brand both leverages your expertise, fills a real estate services gap in your region and that your brand matches who you are (your core).
+This is your moment to shine, but make sure that your brand both leverages your expertise, fills a services gap in your region and that your brand matches who you are (your core).

 - Work it - As mentioned in the last item, you now have no excuses to get out there and work it.
 However, work it smart.
 Just because you’re encouraged to put some sweat into your new farm doesn’t mean you can’t use tools like a tractor.
 Be smart, employ smart tools and work it.

-How precious are leads for new real estate agents?
+How important are leads for new real estate agents?

 Very.
 One of the first, hard truths that you’ll learn as you enter into your new career field is that leads (in the case of listing agents: “seller leads or listing leads”) are a highly-coveted resource.
 Your broker will work to give you older leads, perhaps from an agent that has recently left the area (or the industry entirely), but these are often dried-out over time.